 What is the Office of Central Advising (OCA)?

-The OCA defines and determines policy regarding advising for the campus and includes four main operational areas:
+The Office of Central Advising defines and determines policy regarding advising for the campus and includes three main operational areas:

 Student Support Services (SSS) is a federally-funded TRIO program that provides academic services and fosters a supportive campus environment in order to retain and graduate low-income, first generation and/or students with disabilities.
 Click here to meet SSS staff.